The Night an Empire Fell — Modern Paraphrase | fresh.bible

 Who exactly have you been mocking?
 Who have you raised your voice against, lifting your eyes to the heights?
 The Holy One of Israel.

 Through your servants you've mocked the Lord, boasting: 'With my many chariots I've climbed the highest mountains, pushed into the deepest reaches of Lebanon, cut down its tallest cedars and finest cypresses, reached its remotest height and most fruitful forest.
 I dug wells and drank foreign waters.
-I dried up the streams of with the sole of my foot.'
+I dried up the streams of Egypt with the sole of my foot.'

 But haven't you heard?
 I planned this long ago.
 I designed it in ancient times.
 What I'm now bringing to pass — that you would turn fortified cities into piles of rubble, while their people, stripped of strength, became like grass on a rooftop, scorched before it even grows.